pp81381/hacs-rotel/README.md

 The values in `source_aliases` should ideally exactly match the source names for any inputs that have custom names.
 A blank value will cause the corresponding source to be suppressed from the media player source list.
 If a default source isn't aliased or suppressed then it will appear as-is.

-The sample `configuration.yaml` file also demonstrates how to access the granular state of the device via template sensor and binary template sensor elements.

 Note that the state of the media player component is set by messages received from the device.
 * When you start Home Assistant it is assumed that the device is turned off.
 If that isn't the case then any device activity will be enough for the component to align with the device.
 If you click the POWER_ON button and the device is already on then that will be enough for the component to work it out.
 * If the device state is changed externally (perhaps by the remote) then Home Assistant will keep in sync with it.